slash-mnt/krar/README.md

 Can be considered as a lightweight Keel alternative.

-The main use case is when your Kubernetes cluster is running applications/services using major or minor image versions (floating tags) you want the most updated.
+The main use case is when your Kubernetes cluster is running applications/services using major or minor image versions (floating tags) you want up to date.

 > [!WARNING]
 > Triggering that restart affects resource availability if: